-Various kinds of rating scales have been developed to measure attitudes directly (i.e. the person knows their attitude is being studied).
-The most widely used is the Likert Scale.
+Various kinds of rating scales have been developed to measure attitudes directly (i.e., the person knows their attitude is being studied).
+The most widely used is the Likert scale (1932).

-In it final form, the Likert Scale is a five (or seven) point scale which is used to allow the individual to express how much they agree or disagree with a particular statement.
+In its final form, the Likert scale is a five (or seven) point scale that is used to allow an individual to express how much they agree or disagree with a particular statement.

 I believe that ecological questions are the most important issues facing human beings today.

-Each of the five (or seven) responses would have a numerical value which would be used to measure the attitude under investigation.
+For example, each of the five (or seven) responses would have a numerical value that would be used to measure the attitude under investigation.

-• Summarise using a median or a mode (not a mean); the mode is probably the most suitable for easy interpretation.
+- Summarize using a median or a mode (not a mean as it is ordinal scale data ); the mode is probably the most suitable for easy interpretation.

 Bowling, A. (1997).
 Research Methods in Health.
 Buckingham: Open University Press.